 - R v G (2017) Sexual assault.
 Prosecuted a man accused of sexually assaulting a woman in her own home.

 - Operation Dryad (2016) Child sexual exploitation.
-Junior prosecution counsel (led by Chistopher Paxton): 9 week trial of five defendants charged with rape, sexual activity with children and prostitution.
+Junior prosecution counsel (led by Chistopher Paxton) in a 9 week trial of five defendants charged with rape, sexual activity with children and prostitution.

 Matthew is regularly instructed to defend and prosecute complex private road traffic matters.
 He has extensive experience in making and resisting special reasons arguments and making arguments for exceptional hardship.